Low Blood Pressure

 Autonomic Neuropathy

-Autonomic neuropathy occurs when there is damage to the nerves that control automatic body functions.
-It can affect blood pressure, temperature control, digestion, bladder function and even sexual function.
-The nerve damage affects the messages sent between the brain and other organs and areas of the autonomic nervous system.
-These areas include the heart, blood vessels and sweat glands.
-Diabetes …
+Autonomic neuropathy occurs when the nerves that control automatic body functions are damaged.
+This can affect blood pressure, temperature regulation, digestion, bladder function, and sexual function.
+Nerve damage disrupts communication between the brain and organs within the autonomic nervous system, including the heart, blood vessels, and sweat glands.
+Diabetes is the most common cause, but other health conditions, infections, or …

 Bird Flu (Avian Influenza)